LYNCH·LLP

 What the data says.

 Steven M Do maintains a public record across two art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 210 disposed applications, the examiner issued allowances in 163 cases, yielding an allowance rate of 78%.
-The remaining 47 applications were abandoned.
-This pooled figure represents the examiner's overall record across both art units and reflects the outcomes of decided cases only, excluding any pending applications.
+Across hundreds of decided applications, the examiner's allowance rate is 78%.
+This figure represents the proportion of applications that have been allowed or abandoned, excluding pending applications.
+The pooled record aggregates activity across both art units and does not isolate performance by individual art unit.
+The 78% allowance rate reflects the examiner's historical disposition of applications that have reached a final status.

 // HOW TO READ THESE NUMBERS